ConorJurewicz/ConorJurewicz/README.md

 I recently finished an internship conducting research on social network analysis at University of Delaware and am now returning to my studies at UD.

-- Currrently taking Software Engineering, Logic for Programming, Automota Theory, and Ethics
+- Currrently taking Software Engineering, Logic for Programming, Automata Theory, and Ethics
 - Tutor at UD for CISC220 (Data Structures) and a TA at UD for CISC108 (Introduction to Computer Science)
 - During my free time I enjoy working on projects in Python, HTML/CSS & TypeScript, and C++